 Alcohol just doesn’t do your skin any good.
 Alcohol dehydrates the skin, makes your eyes puffier, and with its high sugar content, it can even cause breakouts!

-Have you ever felt how dry your face gets the morning after partying?
+Have you ever felt how dry your face gets in the morning after partying?
 That’s because alcohol dilates your blood vessels and causes the loss of heat, leading to dehydration.
 Because your skin can’t maintain its moisture, your skin looks way older.
 Your lines are more pronounced, and your eyes even get puffier!

 Milk and Dairy Products

-We all love us some dairy… but it might be time to say goodbye to your favorite dairy treats.
+We all love some dairy… but it might be time to say goodbye to your favorite dairy treats.
 If you want healthy and flawless skin, you ought to avoid dairy products for sure!

 After all, milk causes a lot of problems for your skin and complexion.